FrederikHa/BUW_DL/README.md

 # Applied Deep Learning
-A short tutorial seires on how to use deep learning software and techniques in academia.
+A short tutorial series on how to use deep learning software and techniques in academia.

+## Required Software
+###Python